Napoleon Chagnon: Career

 Chagnon was best known for his long-term ethnographic field work among the Yanomamö, indigenous Amazonians who live in the border area between Venezuela and Brazil.
 Working primarily in the headwaters of the upper Siapa and upper Mavaca Rivers in Venezuela, he conducted fieldwork from the mid-1960s until the latter half of the 1990s.
-According to Chagnon, when he arrived he realised that the theories he had been taught during his training had shortcomings, because contrary to what they predicted, raiding and fighting, often over women, was endemic.
-Due to his constantly asking questions, Chagnon was nicknamed "pesky bee" by the Yanomamö.
-A major focus of his research was the collection of genealogies of the residents of the villages that he visited, and from these he would analyze patterns of relatedness, marriage patterns, cooperation, and settlement pattern histories.
+According to Chagnon, when he arrived he realised that the theories he had been taught during his training had shortcomings, because – contrary to what they predicted – raiding and fighting, often over women, was endemic.
+His habit of constantly asking them questions earned Chagnon the Yanomamö nickname "pesky bee."
+A major focus of his research was the collection of genealogies of the residents of the villages he visited, and from these he would analyze patterns of relatedness, marriage patterns, cooperation, and settlement pattern histories.
 The degree of kinship was seen by Chagnon as important for the forming of alliances in social interactions, including conflict.

 Chagnon's methods of analysis are widely seen as having been influenced by sociobiology.
 As Chagnon described it, Yanomamö society produced fierceness, because that behavior furthered male reproductive success.
 The genealogies showed that men who killed had more wives and children than men who did not kill.
 At the level of the villages, the war-like populations expanded at the expense of their neighbors.
 Chagnon's positing of a link between reproductive success and violence cast doubt on the sociocultural perspective that cultures are constructed from human experience.
 An enduring controversy over Chagnon's work has been described as a microcosm of the conflict between biological and sociocultural anthropology.

-Chagnon's ethnography, Yanomamö: The Fierce People, was published in 1968 and ran to several editions, selling nearly a million copies,.
+Chagnon's ethnography, Yanomamö: The Fierce People, was published in 1968 and ran to several editions, selling nearly a million copies.
 It is commonly used as a text in university-level introductory anthropology classes, making it one of the bestselling anthropological texts of all time.
 Chagnon was also a pioneer in the field of visual anthropology.
 He collaborated with ethnographic filmmaker Tim Asch and produced a series of more than twenty ethnographic films documenting Yanomamö life.
 The ethnographic film The Ax Fight, showing a fight among two Yanomami groups and analyzing it as it relates to kinship networks, is considered a classic in ethnographic film making.

 In 2012 he was elected to the National Academy of Sciences.
 Marshall Sahlins, who was a major critic of Chagnon, resigned from the academy, citing Chagnon's induction as one of the reasons he quit.

 On 21 September 2019, Chagnon died at the age of 81.